Restoring the habitat of the vulnerable Colobus monkeys in coastal forests in Kenya

 In Kenya, the Angolan colobus monkey subspecies has been extirpated across its entire range except for one remaining stronghold limited to Kwale County.
 As colobus are forest specialists, they are subject to the consequences of forest fragmentation and so experience increased isolation due to a reduced ability to migrate between forest fragments.
 Currently, the forest fragments have been subjected to high levels of disturbance and degradation, therefore it is vital to work with communities living adjacent to forests across the remaining colobus range on a sustainable forest landscape restoration and conservation approach.
 The IKI Small Grants project aims to expand the colobus migratory corridor to supplement the habitat for the metapopulation of colobus monkeys by afforestation and conservation activities.
 It promotes connectivity between vital forest blocks for long-term conservation success.

 The forest ecosystem of the coastal areas of Kenya is listed as one of the top global biodiversity hotspots, with rare and endemic species.
 The once extensive coastal forests have been reduced to a fragmented patchwork along a narrow coastal strip.
 This fragile resource is made up of gazetted forest reserves and conservation areas, community-managed forests, and woodlands, including culturally important sacred ‘kaya’ forests of the Mijikenda indigenous minority, and privately-owned forest and woodland patches.
 The project area is the only Kenyan county with the Vulnerable Angolan colobus since their extirpation across the rest of Kenya in the late 1970s.
 These forests are faced with a myriad of threats.
-The high demand for food and settlement areas has led to massive clearance of indigenous vegetation through the expansion of land for cultivation, livestock grazing and settlement.
-Other threats facing these forests are increased illegal/uncontrolled extractions of forest products -mainly due to the pressure from urban areas-; forest encroachment; and limited resources allocated for the management of these forests.
+The high demand for food and settlement areas has led to massive clearance of indigenous vegetation through the expansion of land for cultivation, livestock grazing, and settlement as well as increased illegal or uncontrolled extractions of forest products.
+These developments are mainly caused by the increasing pressure from urban areas.

 This IKI Small Grants project works with communities living adjacent to these forests to build their capacity in landscape restoration.
-By supporting them and creating awareness of indigenous tree growing techniques the colobus migratory corridor is expanded.
-The forest adjacent communities include farmers, private landowners, local tree sellers, and students from local schools to participate in a host of conservation awareness and restoration activities including capacity-building educational workshops and training on forest restoration methods and tree nursery management.
+The communities include farmers, private landowners, local tree sellers, and students from local schools to participate in a host of conservation awareness and restoration activities, including capacity-building educational workshops, a training on forest restoration methods, and tree nursery management.

 APPROACH AND ACTIVITIES